chrusty/devops-manifesto/Cassandra/Exercises/Replication-and-consistency.md

 ```

 #### Perform outage-testing with QUORUM queries
-“QUORUM” queries are really the sweet spot with Cassandra.
+“QUORUM" queries are really the sweet spot with Cassandra.
 A combination of QUORUM writes and QUORUM reads allows no room for inconsistency, yet can keep working if a node is down.
 WIN!

 __Make sure you start all of your nodes again before the next section__

 ### Reconciliation
 We will now try to cause some data-inconsistency, and see how Cassandra copes.

 #### Delete some SSTables
 We will manually delete the sstables for the rf_many.cruft table we created earlier, then restart cassandra to make it come up with no data for that table.